SkullAndBonesTools/SkullAndBonesData/README.md

 set: ashenCorsair
 obtainable: premiumEdition
 ```

+### Translation
+You can find the english translation of the data in the [languages](https://github.com/SkullAndBonesTools/SkullAndBonesData/tree/main/languages/en) folder.\
+The translations for other languages can currently be found on [Crowdin](#adding-translations-for-the-data).

+*It is planned that at some point the translations will also be present as files in the languages folder.*

 ## History
 The data available in the repository was originally put together for [Skull and Bones Tools](https://skullandbonestools.de) and got published with **Year 2 Season 1 - Ascent into Chaos** with the goal of supporting other creators and to promote up to date informations by allowing everyone to contribute to the dataset.